 Once the soil is wet, dump out any water that’s left in the tray, and allow the excess to drain completely from the pot.
 But never allow the plant to sit in water for an extended period of time.

 Cyclamens like to have their soil kept evenly moist during their active growing period.
 Be careful though, consistent overwatering will kill them!

 If you’re not sure how to keep them properly watered, I recommend getting a soil moisture gauge to help you out.

 Cyclamen Humidity Requirements

 Another important piece of successful cyclamen plant care is humidity.
 They like a lot of humidity, and this is especially important during the winter months, and cyclamen plants like a lot of humidity.

 Heating our homes during the winter sucks the humidity out of the air, and that’s not just bad for our skin, it can be pretty tough on houseplants too.

-To help increase the humidity level around your cyclamen, you can run a humidifier near the plant, put it on a pebble tray filled with water (don’t allow the plant to sit in the water though), or even grow your cyclamen in a small plant cloche or a mini indoor greenhouse.
+To help increase the humidity level around your cyclamen, you can run a humidifier near the plant.
+You could also try putting it on a pebble tray filled with water (don’t let it to sit in the water though).

 To help you maintain the proper level, you can keep an indoor humidity monitor near them to make sure the air doesn’t get too dry.